England under-19 cricket team

-The England Under-19 cricket team have been playing official Under-19 Test matches since 1974.
+The England Under-19 cricket team represents England and Wales in international cricket, have been playing official Under-19 Test matches since 1974.
 Prior to 1991/92 they were known as England Young Cricketers.

-Former captains include Mike Atherton, Michael Vaughan, Alastair Cook and Andrew Flintoff, who have all gone on to captain the senior national team in Test matches.
+Former captains include Mike Atherton, Michael Vaughan, Alastair Cook and Andrew Flintoff, who have all gone on to captain the senior national team in Test matches after playing for this team.

 Recent call-ups

 This lists all the players who have been selected for England under-19s since the start of the 2025 season and their most recent call-up.
 In that period squads have been named for: